Symptoms of Cardiomyopathy

 The doctor will ask for details about any symptoms your child has, their health history and your family health history.

 To get more information about how their heart looks and works, your child will need some tests.
 Your doctor may use echocardiography and an electrocardiogram to aid in the diagnosis.
-Sometimes the doctor needs more information and will order chest X-rays or an MRI (magnetic resonance imaging) of the heart or use cardiac catheterization.
+Sometimes the doctor needs more information and will order chest X-rays or an MRI (magnetic resonance imaging) of the heart.